 There are plenty of practical uses for a fence: to gain privacy, safely corral kids and pets, block wind and noise, and prevent unsupervised dips in a swimming pool.
-But the right fence also makes a strong aesthetic statement, improving a home's curb appeal.
+But the right wood fence styles also make a strong aesthetic statement, improving a home’s curb appeal.

-How Long Do They Last?
-About 20 years, if made of rot-resistant wood.
-Then posts are usually the first to go; panels survive longer because they typically don't touch the ground.
+Redwood, cedar or pressure-treated pine last the longest.
+A fence can last about 20 years, if made of a turnout resistant wood.
+Then posts are usually the first to go; panels survive longer because they typically don’t touch the ground.

 Usually 3 to 4 feet high, these fences are named for their widely spaced pointy-topped pickets, which discourage climbing and shed raindrops.

 Similar to shown: 4-foot-tall pointed-top cove panel, about $24 per linear foot in red cedar; Blue Ox Millworks

 2. Post and Rail Fence

 This inexpensive fence, traditionally used for penning livestock, also makes a bold demarcation between properties.

 Similar to shown: 4-foot-tall paddock fence, about $8.25 per linear foot in treated southern yellow pine; Capital Fence

 3. Wood Lattice Fence